 Why is it important to neuter/spay your dog?

 Spaying and neutering reduces or eliminates many risks for your young or new dog.
-Not only does it eliminate the possibility of unwanted pregnancies it also helps with health risks as well as behaviours related to hormonal development.
+Not only does it eliminate the possibility of unwanted pregnancies, it also helps with health risks, as well as behaviours related to hormonal development.
 Spaying and neutering helps to reduce the risk of uterine infection or prostate infection including cancers.
 Male dogs exhibit many territorial issues due to the hormones they produce including increased sexual behaviour.
-For male dogs, marking of the territory or territorial issues in general have proven to be related to other areas of aggression.
+For male dogs, marking the territory or territorial issues, in general, have proven to be related to other areas of aggression.

 How old should a dog be before neutering/spaying?

-Typically we recommended spaying or neutering your dog around 6 months of age.
-Spaying female dogs before their first heat greatly reduces the risk of mammary tumors (breast cancer) later in life.
+Typically, we recommended spaying or neutering your dog around 6 months of age.
+Spaying female dogs before their first heat, greatly reduces the risk of mammary tumours (breast cancer) later in life.